missingfoot/jamessparkes.com/case-studies/fixr-platform.md

 ---

-**Outcome:**
+### Summary
-My contributions directly supported the acquisition and retention of clients across all tiers (SMB to enterprise), which accounted for the company's revenue model (a percentage of tickets sold).
-By enhancing the platform's appeal, reducing onboarding costs, and embedding sticky solutions into client operations, I helped secure recurring annual revenue streams and positioned the company as a leader in customisable, client-centric ticketing solutions.
+My contributions directly supported the acquisition and retention of clients across all tiers, which were central to the company's revenue model—a percentage of tickets sold.
+By enhancing the platform's appeal, reducing design costs, and demonstrating long-term value for client operations and user benefits, I played a key role in driving sustainable growth for the business.

----

-**Key strengths highlighted:**
-- Strategic alignment of product design with revenue goals.
-- Ability to bridge client needs with technical execution.
-- Proven track record in reducing costs while scaling value.
+These efforts helped secure recurring annual revenue streams for FIXR.
+My key strengths included strategically aligning product design with revenue goals, bridging client needs with technical execution, and maintaining a proven track record of reducing costs while scaling operations effectively.

 **Website**: [FIXR](https://fixr.co/)